 - Heat a lightly greased 8-in. nonstick skillet over medium heat.
 Stir batter.
 Fill a 1/4-cup measure halfway with batter; pour into center of pan.
 Quickly lift, tilt and rotate pan to coat bottom evenly.
 Cook until top appears dry; turn pancake over and cook 15-20 seconds longer or until bottom is cooked.
 Remove to a wire rack.
 Repeat with remaining batter, greasing pan as needed.
 When cool, stack pancakes between pieces of waxed paper or paper towels.

 - Spoon about 1 tablespoon berry mixture down the center of each pancake; roll up.
 If desired, top with whipped cream and syrup.
-Yield: 12 servings.
+Yield: 24 filled pancakes.

 Originally published as Dutch Pancakes with Berry Coulis in Breakfast & Brunch Bookazine 2014, p77